jmersonuo/jmersonuo.github.io/Activities/SoundAndAltText.md

 ----------

 ### V. Embed a sound file using an html audio player in popup 3
-Now let's add a sound file from a reletive location (one that you have stored on your computer).
+Now let's add a sound file from a relative location (one that you have stored on your computer).
 The National Park Service has a whole library of sounds that you can download: https://www.nps.gov/yell/learn/photosmultimedia/soundlibrary.htm.
 "They may be downloaded and used without limitation; however, please credit the "National Park Service " where appropriate".

-The sound file you downloaded from the R drive is a recording a bison eating.
+The sound file you downloaded from the R drive is a recording a bison eating `yell-YELLBisonEating150313.mp3`.
 Have a listen to it using the default audio player on your computer.

 1. To make it easier to see your changes, set the map's inital center to the same location as the Yellowstone popup.
 2. Locate the popup for marker 3 `popup3_content`